AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-manage.md

 <InlineAlert variant="info" slots="text"/>

-Magento 2.3.2 added a `shared` attribute.
+Adobe Commerce and Magento Open Source 2.3.2 added a `shared` attribute.
 Now, instances of the view models are shared by default.
 If a view model is required to be a new instance each time, you must add the attribute `shared="false"` on the argument node in the layout xml file.

 To modify block arguments, use the `<referenceBlock>` instruction.